gdsimoes/notes/frontendMentor.md

 ## Finishing up

-Remove any cruft, write some comments and write the README.md
+Remove any cruft, write some comments and write the README.md.
+If there is anything interactive or animations on the website you should create a gif showing it.
+It can be done uploading a screen recording to gfycat.